-What kind of potential do Chatbot hold in different verticals starting from marketing, sales to customer retention and engagement?
+What kind of potential do chatbot hold in different verticals starting from marketing, sales to customer retention and engagement?

-Disco: Saving time and personalization seem to be the two largest opportunities across each of these verticals as it pertains to Chatbots.
-For example, Troops.AI helps sales leaders save time by entering information directly into the interface of Salesforce, saving reps hundreds of hours in data entry each quarter.
+Saving time and personalization seems to be the two largest opportunities across each of these verticals as it pertains to chatbots.
+For example, Troops.

-Chatbotscan consolidate and condense workflows to help CIOs get more out of the existing systems that they’ve already invested in
+Chatbots can consolidate and condense workflows to help CIOs get more out of the existing systems that they’ve already invested in

+AI helps sales leaders save time by entering information directly into the interface of Salesforce, saving reps hundreds of hours in data entry each quarter.
 Platforms like Hubspot, the maker of GrowthBot, help marketers and sales leaders get information about competitors and prospects to be more efficient in their acquisition tactics.
 Solutions like Octane.ai help brands and celebrities build relationships with fans and customers by learning more about them and tailoring campaign efforts to address their interests and preferences.

 A chatbot might not be the best way to derive an insight that has an impact on conversion, retention, or revenue growth.
-I’m highly skeptical of Chatbot solutions that passively collect data and promise meaningful insights without any input or guidance from a human to come to a meaningful solution, such as customer or employee sentiment solutions.
+I’m highly skeptical of chatbot solutions that passively collect data and promise meaningful insights without any input or guidance from a human to come to a meaningful solution, such as customer or employee sentiment solutions.
 When you use Disco, there’s very clear intent to do so, and employees and HR executives understand why they’re using it and what question they’re hoping to answer.
-If you don’t know what question you’re trying to answer about your employees or your customers, a Chatbot likely have an answer for you (literally and figuratively).
+If you don’t know what question you’re trying to answer about your employees or your customers, a chatbot likely has an answer for you (literally and figuratively).